satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 for open post-publication review in other domains of science.

-Despite the advantages of our proposed open review process and the promise offered by existing solutions in other domains, including rapid dissemination and reappraisal, adopting the process will require a change of culture that many researchers may resist.
+Despite the advantages of our proposed open review process and the promise offered by existing solutions in other domains, adopting the process will require a change of culture that many researchers may resist.
 In particular, there is a common sentiment that reviewer anonymity is advantageous, that it: protects social-professional relationships from anger aroused by criticism, allows for greater honesty since there is no concern about repercussions, and increases participation.
 This sentiment may be relevant for reviews of articles prior to publication, but in our proposed post-publication review process that is focused on improving scientific rigor and embracing open discourse, reviewer anonymity is less relevant.
 Some journals have already adopted aspects of our proposed system (e.g., Frontiers, BioMed Central, Science, PNAS, PLoS One) and these problems and solutions have been discussed in scientific blogs (http://futureofscipub.wordpress.com).
 Initially, our full proposal could be implemented as a part of the post-publication system, alongside a more traditional anonymous peer review system (e.g., Atmospheric Chemistry and Physics, atmos-chem-phys.net).
 As scientists gain familiarity and journals gain experience with our proposed system, it could be refined and improved.

 The writing of this article was conducted in the spirit of the content of the article, with multiple authors and peer reviewers contributing initially via GitHub, followed by dynamic, interactive, real-time collaboration via Google Docs.
-While we found the collaborative editing and reviewing through the use of these tools to be mostly enjoyable and efficient, it exposed technological as well as sociological limitations.

-With regard to technological limitations, we were unable to go back and forth between the two software environments because their respective version control and comment histories do not integrate.
+While we found the collaborative editing and reviewing through the use of these tools to be mostly enjoyable and efficient, it exposed technological limitations.
+We were unable to go back and forth between the two software environments because their respective version control and comment histories do not integrate.
 To this end, we created a custom, version-controlled, open-access repository of this article on GitHub (github.com/satra/OpenEvaluationArticle) using open-source tools (e.g., pandoc) and open programming interfaces to Google Docs.
-Other technical challenges that have yet to be met include those mentioned in the “Enhancing code review systems for article review” subsections above: current code review systems are optimized for well-structured text as opposed to less structured prose or for data;
-they do not include quantitative assessment of the quality of reviews or the contributions of reviewers; and they are not visually intuitive for a non-programmer to understand or navigate.
+Other technical challenges that have yet to be met include those mentioned in the “Enhancing code review systems for article review” subsections above: current code review systems are optimized for well-structured text as opposed to less structured prose or for data; they do not include quantitative assessment of the quality of reviews or the contributions of reviewers; and they are not visually intuitive for a non-programmer to understand or navigate.

 With regard to sociological limitations, we did not announce the article to the entire scientific community for feedback, but instead solicited